 Sooooooo, I set out to create a Gluten-Free Oil-Free Baked Falafel.

 Let's talk falafel.
 I did a bit of research on how traditional falafel is made and using canned chickpeas is a big fat no-no apparently, because it doesn't give the right texture and makes them too wet.
 Traditionally, you are to use dried beans and soak them overnight, not cook them.
 Well, of course, you all know me by now, I have to change up classic falafel a little bit and give it my own twist.
-I didn't have any dried chickpeas and didn't want to fool with soaking anyways, so I had an idea of roasting canned chickpeas to dry them out and give them a flavor boost at the same time!
+I didn't have any dried chickpeas and didn't want to fool with soaking anyways, so I had an idea of roasting canned chickpeas to dry them out and give them a flavor boost at the same time, while preventing them from being mushy!
 I'm thinking this gives a similar effect as the soaking/uncooked tradition.

 Another thing I did differently for extra flavor?
 I roasted the onion and garlic before adding it to the batter!
 So much flavor in these little gems, I tell ya.
 Oh, and I also added some hot sauce for a spicy kick.